etture/dev-connect-yonsei/README.md

 #### /api/freelancer/portfolio/getAll

-- see list of all completed projects
+- see list of all of freelancer's completed projects, both internal and external

 - `POST`